Season’s Greetings to our Family and Friends

 Lois settled in as the construction director at Men’s Wearhouse.
 Where she is enjoying her job.
 She also decided on a lifestyle change, losing 35 lbs and cutting her hair so that it is easy to maintain after exercise.

 In May Lois and I spent the Memorial Day holiday on the Big Island of Hawaii.
-We lounged around most of the time but spent one day driving around the entire island.
-We stopped to check out the Hawaii Tropical Botanical Garden and the Volcano National Park (right).
+We lounged around most of

 We held our annual Cherry Picking BBQ in June with about 50 family and friends.
 The very cold winter resulted in the largest cherry crop in the last ten years.
 Man, they were good!!